 Considering the flavor, texture, and ease of this recipe—these pumpkin snickerdoodles are nothing short of a dream!
 Many readers bake them with white chocolate chips, but I love them plain.
 You could even swap the white chocolate chips for cinnamon chip morsels, a product by Hershey’s that you can usually find around the holidays.

 P.S.: Because this recipe uses only 6 Tbsp of pumpkin puree, you may have extras to use up.
-Here are recipes that use leftover pumpkin.
+Here are recipes to make with leftover pumpkin puree.
 Enjoy!

 More Fall Baking Recipes